chungmin99/garfield/README.md

 ```

 There are two main ways to interact with the scene -- make sure to pause training first!
-1. Interactive selection: click anywhere in the scene, and use "Crop to Click" button to retrieve different groups.
+1. Interactive selection: click anywhere in the scene, and use "Crop to Click" button to retrieve different groups (scale=group level*0.05).
 Use "Drag Current Crop" to move it around!

 https://github.com/chungmin99/garfield/assets/10284938/82ea7145-d8d1-485d-bab2-f6e8b0ebd632